reidwooten99/att-sdk-android/Speech/SimpleSpeech/README.md

 # SimpleSpeech example app for AT&T Android SpeechKit

-This sample app includes source code and an Eclipse project to show how to call the AT&T Android SpeechKit from an application.
+This sample app includes source code and an Android Studio project to show how to call the AT&T Android SpeechKit from an application.
 The app displays a simple client-side mashup.
 Pressing a button initiates a speech interaction, a text area shows the recognition result, and a web view uses the recognized speech to search a website.

 ## Setting up the project

-The SimpleSpeech Eclipse project is already configured to link with SpeechKit, but it needs a copy of the files from the SpeechKit distribution.
+The SimpleSpeech project is already configured to link with SpeechKit, but it needs a copy of the files from the SpeechKit distribution.
 Follow these steps to add the latest SpeechKit to the project.

 1. If it's not present, create a `libs` subdirectory of this sample app.
 2. Unzip the AT&T Android SpeechKit SDK into its own folder.
 2. Copy the file `ATTSpeechKit.jar` into the `libs` subfolder.
-4. Expand the `libs` group within the Eclipse project window.
-You should see the ATTSpeechKit JAR there.

 ## Running the sample